tnextday/dat/README.md

     Cache("states", 365 * 24 * time.Hour, false).
     QueryJSON()

-// Cache states query for a year using the hash value of the SQL as the ID.
+// Without a key, the checksum of the query is used as the cache key.
+// In this example, the interpolated SQL  will contain their user_name
+// (if EnableInterpolation is true) effectively caching each user.
 //
-// While this is not as efficient, the checksum has to be calculated
-// for each query, it is more flexible.
-In this example, the interpolated SQL
-// will contain ther user_name (if EnableInterpolation is true)
+// cacheID == checksum("SELECT * FROM users WHERE user_name='mario'")
-// effectively caching each user. b, err := DB.
+b, err := DB.
     SQL(`SELECT * FROM users WHERE user_name = $1`, user).
     Cache("", 365 * 24 *  time.Hour, false).